Trains to CoventryGet the cheapest fares to Coventry with our split ticket search

 Tip 4: Popular routes and destinations are more expensive

 Demand determines the price of train tickets.
 Travelling on a less direct route or to a less popular train station can save you money.
 Avoid busy city centre stations at rush hours, weekends and during holidays for a cheaper trip.

 Tip 5: Make one reservation when travelling as a group for cheap train tickets

 If 3-9 people book in one go and travel on the same off-peak train, they can get 1/3 off.
-Selecting e-tickets will be more convenient when you do this; you simply forward the tickets on rather than giving paper tickets to everyone.
+Selecting e-tickets will be more convenient when you do this; you simply forward them rather than giving paper tickets to everyone.

 Tip 6: Two singles could be cheaper than a return

 It might seem obvious to book a return ticket when you aren't making a one-way trip; this is not necessarily the cheapest option.
-It is worth comparing how much two single tickets are against a return ticket to see which is most affordable.
+It is worth comparing how much two single tickets are against a return ticket to see which is the most affordable.
 At Split My Fare we will automatically look at the different combinations to give you the cheapest options.

 Tip 7: Check the price of a first-class fare

 It may seem strange, but travelling 1st-class can be an alternative way of getting cheap train tickets.
-If these fares are in low demand, it is possible to purchase them at a price similar to standard fares.
+If these fares are in low demand, purchasing them at a price similar to standard fares is possible.
 Travelling first-class means you get the bonus of bigger seats, along with complimentary food and drink on your journey.

 Tip 8: Use railcards for cheaper tickets